open-s4c/benchkit/ROADMAP.md

   - position of the RAM chips (static)
   Notice that some of these information could be optional.

+- Benchkit Server Interface:
+  implement a server-based interface to monitor and interact with running benchmarks.
+This interface should provide the following features:
+  - Ability to pause, resume, or stop benchmarks.
+  - Live visualization of benchmark results, with iterative graph construction to monitor progress without waiting for the benchmark to finish.
+  - A dashboard accessible via a web interface to display real-time benchmark state and metrics; and also to send control actions to the server.

+- Interactive Benchmark Management: add functionality to manage benchmarks interactively during execution.
+  This includes:
+  - Pause and resume capabilities to temporarily halt benchmarking, useful for shared systems or user convenience.
+  - Commands for querying the state of a running benchmark, such as progress, current iteration, or system resource usage.

 ## Non-functional changes

 - Release as a pip package!